HyperiumClient/Hyperium/README.md

 A: Join the [Discord](https://discord.gg/sk1er) and ask a member of the staff team or a developer to review your issue in the [`#support`](https://discordapp.com/channels/411619823445999637/412310617442091008) channel.
 Please be patient if there are no developers online!

 ### Addons ###
-Addons are Hyperium's system of mods, like Forge, except they're done using the [Addon Workspace / Addon API](https://github.com/HyperiumClient/Addon-Workspace/).
+Addons are Hyperiums system of mods, like Forge, except they're done using the [Addon Workspace / Addon API](https://github.com/HyperiumClient/Addon-Workspace/).
 The selection to currently available addons is low, so if you wish to make some, feel free to share it with other Hyperium members.

 ### License ###
 Hyperium is licensed under the GNU Lesser General Public License.
 You can view it [here](./LICENSE).